ssp21/ssp21-spec/ssp21.md

 **Note: Refer to the handshake section for how each mode shall interpret handshake message fields.**

 * **SHARED_SECRET** - Both parties possess a shared-secret.
-* **PRESHARED_DH_KEYS** - Both parties have out-of-band knowledge of each other's public DH key.
+* **PRESHARED_PUBLIC_KEYS** - Both parties have out-of-band knowledge of each other's public DH key.
-* **ICF_CHAIN** - Both parties use an authority certificate to authenticate each other's public DH key contained in a certificate.
+* **INDUSTRIAL_CERTIFICATES** - Both parties use an authority certificate to authenticate each other's public DH key from a certificate chain.
+* **QKD** - Each party has access to one of two ends of a Quantum Key Distribution (QKD) system, and use a fresh shared secret for each session.

 ##### Handshake Error